alanb128/pi-vcr/README.md

 ### Hardware setup

 There are many options for assembling the hardware, but the image below shows one way to make all of the parts fit together inside the VHS cassette.
-For more details see the Hackster article and the YouTube video. (both coming soon)
+For more details see [this Hackster article](https://www.hackster.io/alan-boris/vhs-cassette-video-recorder-4f3f81) and the [YouTube video](https://youtu.be/sYreNd7PwSI?si=DqLtNv-wiON-AaUu).

 <img src="inside.jpg">